ivarlovlie/simple-budget/README.md

 Run `bunx lefthook install` before your first commit.

 We require all commits to pass checks ran by lefthook, if your commit is non-compliant, make it compliant.

+## TODO when bun permits

+- Run scripts with Bun runtime